How our WOW courses work

 How will it work?

-In the virtual classroom, there will be a recorded lecture, or a series of shorter presentations, for you to view each week.
-These will be provided by your tutor in preparation for the interactive sessions – and, of course, you’ll be able to look at the recorded material after the interactive sessions, too.
+Your tutor will produce a recorded lecture, or a series of shorter presentations, for you to view each week.
+The recordings are provided to you by your tutor in preparation for the live sessions – and, of course, you’ll be able to look at the recorded material after the live sessions, too.
+The lectures will be available for you to view until the end of your course.

-Your course tutor will provide additional reading materials, either through posting them in the classroom environment or by providing links to freely-available external online resources.
+Your course tutor will provide additional reading materials, either through posting them on Canvas or by providing links to freely-available external online resources.
 These will help you to prepare for the interactive sessions which will take place at the scheduled time each week.

 The interactive sessions will amount to an hour each week of live contact time.
 For some courses that hour will be divided into sections with breaks in between.